 We have highlighted the importance of continuing to learn and develop in your nursing career.
-As an NRN, it is important to recognise the value of all that you have learnt through your life experiences, personal learning, your pre-registration programme experiences and learning to achieve your nursing degree.
+As a Newly Registered Nurse (NRN), it is important to recognise the value of all that you have learnt through your life experiences, personal learning, pre-registration programme experiences and learning to achieve your nursing degree.
 Transition is a period of consolidating and applying much of this learning in order that you can then continue to develop yourself and your career.

-Continuing professional development is a requirement for continued registration with the NMC through the revalidation process, which reflects the fundamental importance to the nursing profession of ensuring that nurses deliver up-to-date evidence-based practice throughout their careers and nursing roles.
+CPD is a requirement for continued registration with the NMC through the revalidation process.
+This reflects the fundamental importance to the nursing profession of ensuring that nurses deliver up-to-date evidence-based practice throughout their careers and nursing roles.

-There are a wide range of learning activities that can support you to develop professionally.
+There is a wide range of learning activities that can support you to develop professionally.

 • You might read a journal article.